risc0/risc0/website/docs/zkvm/developer-guide/profiling.md

 Then navigate to http://localhost:8089 in your browser.

 ## What to Expect
-When you visualize the profiling data, you should be able to see the relative performance of the three Fibonacci implementations.
+When you visualize the profiling data, you should be able to see the relative performance in terms of [cycle count] of the three Fibonacci implementations.
 This can be helpful in understanding the efficiency of various algorithms and their performance implications.

 ![Graph](../../img/profiling_graph.png)